 2. Use our Featured Listings add-on (real estate listing template) to give your listings star treatment: When showcasing listings on your website with IDX, you have the option of simply displaying the listings that you’ve entered into your local MLS.
 However, while a robust IDX solution can attract leads to your site and make it more user-friendly, the listing descriptions entered in a MLS and displayed via IDX are seen as “duplicate content” by search engines, because every other IDX-enabled real estate site using the same MLS data may display the exact same listings.
 Consequently, you wouldn’t be getting the same potential SEO benefit from your listings as you would from say, a well-written, keyword-rich featured listing page on your site.

 That said, we offer a premium site feature – our Featured Listings add-on – that enables you to publish your site’s listings as SEO-friendly original web content, with plenty of added visual flair to boot.
 In addition the ability to display larger, eye-catching photos, links to PDF flyers and videos (you can embed the videos into the listings themselves), and the listing pages are designed to be seamlessly integrated into the larger site layout, giving them a highly professional polish (A great website feature to show potential sellers on listing appointments).
-Contact our helpful sales and support staff how our real estate listing template can give your listings the spotlight they deserve!
+Contact us to learn how our WordPress real estate websites can give your listings the spotlight they deserve!

 3. Figure out what buzz words work, and avoid the rest: in your experience as a REALTOR, you’ve probably noticed that some words catch the eyes and ears of buyers, while others can just as easily work against you.
 Some obvious selling words, such as “luxurious” and “beautiful” are fine, but what’s often more effective are words that communicate that a property has the qualities and features a buyer already has in mind.
 Studies show using powerful selling words such as “starter home”, “landscaped”, “granite”, “spotless”, and “upgraded” speak directly to buyers’ interests.
 Conversely, the use of “clean”, “motivated seller”, and “move-in ready” may imply anxiousness to offload a listing with few redeeming qualities.